rpothin/PowerPlatform-ALM-With-GitHub-Template/Documentation/Repository-Content.md

 ### PowerShell scripts

+- [**Add-AADSecurityGroupTeamToDataverseEnvironment**](../Scripts/Add-AADSecurityGroupTeamToDataverseEnvironment.ps1): Add an Azure AD Security Group Team to a Dataverse environment
+- [**Add-UserToDataverseEnvironment**](../Scripts/Add-UserToDataverseEnvironment.ps1): Add a user to a Dataverse environment (*not used anymore - replaced by **Add-AADSecurityGroupTeamToDataverseEnvironment***)
+- [**Enable-CloudFlows**](../Scripts/Enable-CloudFlows.ps1): Turn on the Cloud Flows in a specific solution in a targeted Dataverse environment
+- [**Grant-GroupsAccessToCanvasApps**](../Scripts/Grant-GroupsAccessToCanvasApps.ps1): Grant access to canvas apps to Azure AD groups based on a mapping in a configuration file

 ## 🧾 Configurations

 - [**Configurations/configurations.json**](../Configurations/configurations.json): global configurations file used to simplify the management of information required in the GitHub workflows ([details](./Repository-Setup.md#5---update-global-configurations))